cp-algorithms/cp-algorithms/src/geometry/intersecting_segments.md

----
-title: Search for a pair of intersecting segments
-hide:
-  - navigation
----

 # Search for a pair of intersecting segments

 Given $n$ line segments on the plane.
 It is required to check whether at least two of them intersect with each other.